Here’s why it took 144 years to complete Spain’s most iconic building.

 He deliberately left its blueprint unfinished, hoping that future generations would use their own creative freedom to complete La Sagrada, as well as potential new technologies and funding opportunities.
 The Spanish Civil War only compounded the challenge.
 His workshop was burned to the ground, destroying the detailed drawings and models Gaudí left behind for La Sagrada’s future architects.

 In total, it has been 144 years since construction began.
-But in a remarkable twist of fate, La Sagrada Família is set to officially reach completion in 2026 – 100 years on from Antoni Gaudí’s death.
+But in a remarkable twist of fate, La Sagrada Família officially reached structural completion in February 2026 – 100 years on from Antoni Gaudí’s death.

 What’s left to finish?